 Interviewing for a job is nerve-wracking enough, but what if you’re a new grad going after your first physician assistant job?
 We have great tips to help you interview with confidence.

 We’ve worked with many new physician assistants who successfully interviewed and transitioned to their dream jobs after graduation.
 We believe that the key to interviewing successfully is simply successful preparation.
+So read on for our tips on how to best prepare for your PA job interview as a new grad.

 1. Look at the interview as an intel mission